DataDog/integrations-extras/storm/README.md

 ## Setup
 ### Installation

-Install the `dd-check-storm` package manually or with your favorite configuration manager
+Install the `dd-check-storm` package manually or with your favorite configuration manager.

 ### Configuration

-Edit the `storm.yaml` file to point to your server and port, set the masters to monitor
+Edit the `storm.yaml` file to point to your server and port, set the masters to monitor.

 ### Validation